open-company/open-company-web/README.md

 ## Testing

-Install [PhantomJS](https://http://phantomjs.org/) downloading the latest binary [here](https://github.com/eugene1g/phantomjs/releases), the one from their site is currently broken.
+Install [PhantomJS](https://http://phantomjs.org/) downloading the latest 2.x binary from [here](https://github.com/eugene1g/phantomjs/releases), the one from their site is currently broken.

 Then move the `phantomjs` binary somewhere reachable by your `PATH` so you can run: